 - maintain the PDU session contexts associated with the path in failure if the path in failure is towards a 5G-AN.
 When deciding to maintain the PDU session contexts, it shall send a PFCP Session Modification Request message with changing Apply-Action from FORW to BUFF and NOCP for each affected PFCP session.
 In addition, upon receipt of subsequent downlink data notifications from the UPF or the service request from affected UE, the SMF will try to reestablish the PDU session resources in the NG-RAN.
 As an implementation option, the SMF may try to re-establish the PDU session resources in the NG-RAN for those PDU sessions associated with the user plane path in failure prior to receiving downlink data notifications from the UPF or service request from the affected UE.

-- For each split PDU session affected by the user plane path failure, the SMF may use the procedure specified in clause 5.3.2.1 to report to the master 5G-AN node that a user plane path failure has been detected towards one 5G-AN (i.e. for one of the GTP-U tunnel of the split PDU session), in which case the SMF shall indicate, in the PDU Session Resource Modify Request Transfer" IE, the IP address of the remote 5G-AN GTP-U entity towards which a path failure has been detected.
+- For each split PDU session affected by the user plane path failure, the SMF may use the procedure specified in clause 5.3.2.1 to report to the master 5G-AN node that a user plane path failure has been detected towards one 5G-AN (i.e. for one of the GTP-U tunnel of the split PDU session), in which case the SMF shall include, in the PDU Session Resource Modify Request Transfer" IE, the User Plane Failure Indication IE indicating that a UP Path failure has been detected and the N3 DL F-TEID (of the GTP-U tunnel of the PDU session affected by the failure) which contains the IP address of the remote 5G-AN GTP-U entity towards which a path failure has been detected.

 NOTE 3: This approach (as above for user plane path failure towards a 5G-AN) allows to maintain the PDU session even for non-transient path failures.
 For a PDU session with I/V-SMF, the pause of charging (as specified in clause 4.4.4 of 3GPP TS 23.502 [5]) ensures that there is no undue charging.